IschanLois/json-rpc-client-gen/README.md

 1. Make sure than Node is installed.
 The binary can run on Node `v12` but `v18` or higher is recommended.
    - Currently, the project only supports ES Module resolution which is fully supported by Node `v12` and higher.
 2. In your project, create a configuration file `jsonrpcgen.config.json`
-   - The config fil will be read from the `CWD` upwards.
+   - The config file will be read from the `CWD` upwards.
    - See [Configuration file](#configuration-file) section for options.
-3. Run the command to generate the client stub for your RPC server.
+3. Run the binary to generate the client stub for your RPC server.

    ```
    json-rpc-client-gen